Pakistan, Iran ink MoU over opening of border market places

 TEHRAN (Iran) April 21 (APP): Pakistan and Iran on Wednesday signed a Memorandum of Understanding (MoU) for opening of six market places at borders areas of the two countries.

-The MoU signing ceremony was witnessed by Foreign Minister Makhdoom Shah Mahmood Qureshi and his Iranian counterpart Javad Zarif.
+The MoU was signed by Foreign Minister Makhdoom Shah Mahmood Qureshi and his Iranian counterpart Javad Zarif.

 These six market places would be established at border between Balochistan province of Pakistan and Iranian province of Sistan-Baluchestan.